 When you begin A Level Law you will be introduced to the English Legal System as a whole.
 This will involve looking at how Law is made, who can make Law and how Judges interpret Statutes.
 Here you will also study the role of legal personnel including barristers and solicitors as well as the role lay people have in the Law (i.e. Juries and Magistrates).

 You will study both the theory and application of Criminal Law.
-This will involve looking at the fatal offences of murder, voluntary manslaughter and involuntary manslaughter and non-fatal offences of assault, battery, assault occasioning actual bodily harm, wounding and grievous bodily harm with intent.
-You will also look at property offences, including theft and robbery as well as the capacity defences of insanity and intoxication, the necessity defences of self defence, duress, and duress of circumstances and the preliminary offences of attempt.
+This will involve looking at the fatal offences of murder, voluntary manslaughter and involuntary manslaughter.
+The course will also cover non-fatal offences of assault, battery, assault occasioning actual bodily harm, wounding and grievous bodily harm with intent.
+You will also look at property offences, including theft and robbery as well as the capacity defences of insanity and intoxication, the necessity defences of self-defence, duress, and duress of circumstances and the preliminary offences of attempt.

 Where will this course lead?

 The course encourages you to develop the skills necessary to analyse and solve problems by applying rules and to develop the ability to communicate arguments and conclusions clearly and succinctly.
 It will help you substantiate arguments and develop an enquiring and critical mind.
 As such, Law at Carmel provides an excellent background for university and careers not only in law, but also in journalism, local and central government, public relations, teaching, and a range of management and business areas.

 Over half of our students go on to study for a degree in Law.
 Many of them study Law at the top universities including Oxford, Cambridge and Durham.